Life expectancy: Life expectancy vs. other measures of longevity

+A further concept is that of modal age at death, the single age when deaths among a population are more numerous than at any other age.
+In all pre-modern societies the most common age at death is the first year of life: it is only as infant mortality falls below around 33–34 per thousand (roughly a tenth of estimated ancient and medieval levels) that deaths in a later year of life (usually around age 80) become more numerous.
+While the most common age of death in adulthood among modern hunter-gatherers (often taken as a guide to the likely most favourable Paleolithic demographic experience) is estimated to average 72 years, the number dying at that age is dwarfed by those (over a fifth of all infants) dying in the first year of life, and only around a quarter usually survive to the higher age.

-Life expectancy differs from maximum life span.
-Life expectancy is an average for all people in the population—including those who die shortly after birth, those who die in early adulthood (e.g. childbirth, war), and those who live unimpeded until old age.
-Maximum lifespan is an individual-specific concept, and therefore is an upper bound rather than an average.
+Maximum life span is an individual-specific concept, and therefore is an upper bound rather than an average.
 Science author Christopher Wanjek writes, "[H]as the human race increased its life span?
 Not at all.
 This is one of the biggest misconceptions about old age: we are not living any longer."
 The maximum life span, or oldest age a human can live, may be constant.
 Further, there are many examples of people living significantly longer than the average life expectancy of their time period, such as Socrates (71), Saint Anthony the Great (105), Michelangelo (88), and John Adams (90).

 However, anthropologist John D. Hawks criticizes the popular conflation of life span (life expectancy) and maximum life span when popular science writers falsely imply that the average adult human does not live longer than their ancestors.
 He writes, "[a]ge-specific mortality rates have declined across the adult lifespan.
 A smaller fraction of adults die at 20, at 30, at 40, at 50, and so on across the lifespan.
 As a result, we live longer on average...
 In every way we can measure, human lifespans are longer today than in the immediate past, and longer today than they were 2000 years ago... age-specific mortality rates in adults really have reduced substantially."